cosmos/sdk-tutorials/academy/ibc-dev/ibcapp_checkers.md

 )
 ```

-Check your `x/checkers/types/errors.go` and make sure that it includes:
+Check your `x/checkers/types/errors.go` and make sure that it includes the following:

 ```golang
     ErrWinnerNotParseable      = sdkerrors.Register(ModuleName, 1118, "winner is not parseable: %s")